davidfstr/Crystal-Web-Archiver/README.md

 ### main

+* First-time-run experience improvements
+    * App name, logo, and icon fixes
+        * macOS: Fix application menu title and title of its menuitems
         * Windows: Add app icon and Windows-friendly title to main window

+* Backward-incompatible API changes
+    * `Project.title` has been removed.
+Calculate a reasonable title from `Project.path` instead.

 ### v1.6.0b (September 4, 2023)